 A video performance project focusing on the interdependence of representation and consumption.
 The project addresses the following questions: what is the identity of consumption?
 What is the consumption of identity?
 How are these different and how are they the same?
-The video is now in production, with a scheduled release for winter 2018.
+See video here.

 A project focusing on identity politics in contemporary consumer-oriented culture.
 The project will specifically address the role of technology and social media in the fragmentation and distancing of one’s experience of self.
-This is a work-in-progress; an interactive art installation will be shown in summer 2018.
+This is a work-in-progress; an interactive art installation was shown in summer 2018.
+See image here.

 “Performing Fantasy and Reality”

 Set within a performance methodology, this study maps out how individuals engage with the embodied and negotiated performance of fantasy in contemporary culture.
 The ethnographic and art-based research suggests that fantasy can be seen as a different type of interpretation of normalised performance and reality.

 The study has mainly used painting as part of the art-based methodology.
 These have been shown at various conferences and exhibitions.

 An art-based research project done in collaboration with Aureli Broeckerhoff on the use of market liberalisation at a means on peace building in conflict areas.
 See the installation here.